What Is Cradle Cap?

 You can usually get rid of it in a few simple steps.
 Even if you don’t do anything, it should go away on its own with time.

 Doctors don’t know exactly what causes cradle cap.
-They think the rough patches may appear when the oil glands in your baby’s skin produce more oil than they need to.
+But they think rough patches may show up when oil glands in your baby’s skin make more oil than they need to.
+Doctors think the extra oil may cause dead skin cells to stick to the scalp.

+- Greasy, patchy scalp.
 The skin on your baby’s scalp may look greasy.
-She may have white, yellow, or darker patches of scales on her scalp.
-(The color of the patches depends on the color of your baby’s skin.)
+They may have white or yellow patches of scales on their scalp.
 Over time, the scales may flake off.

 Once you have a diagnosis, you should be able to treat your baby’s cradle cap at home with success.